TL;DR

 2. User Management GUI Tools

 User Management GUI tools simplify the process of deleting users by providing a graphical interface.
 Users can easily locate and select the user they wish to delete and initiate the deletion process with a few clicks.
 These tools offer a user-friendly experience while ensuring the complete removal of the user and their files.
-Follow these steps:
+Follow these steps to remove user Debian:

 - Launch the user management GUI tool from the application menu.